melecouvreur/climbing-app/README.md

 ### Development

-- `cd climbing-app` and run `npm start` in to start the Express server on port 5002
+- `cd my-app` and run `npm start` in to start the Express server on port 5002
 - In another terminal, do `cd client` and run `npm start` to start the client in development mode with hot reloading in port 3000